mrwn10/certificate-blockchain-private/README.md

 - Private blockchain implementation (no smart contracts).
 - User-friendly web interface using HTML and CSS.
 - SQL database integration for efficient certificate management.
-- Lightweight and easy to deploy on Linux Mint.
+- Lightweight and easy to deploy.

 ---